 The Responsibility Circle

 The last article in this series is called the Responsibility Circle.
 This is a great exercise to help any type of horse gain more focus and responsibility – meaning the horse stays mentally in a manoeuvre without you having to micromanage his speed and direction.
 It is especially useful for horses that anticipate, don’t stay committed to a circle or want to go too fast.
 It follows the principle of causing the wrong thing to be difficult and allowing the right thing to be easy.
-To Start Begin trotting your horse on a circle about 40 feet (approximately 12 metres) in diameter.
+The Responsibility Circle: To Start Begin trotting your horse on a circle about 40 feet (approximately 12 metres) in diameter.
 The circle can be any size, depending on your needs, but 40 feet is a good size to start with.
-Most arenas are at least 70 feet or wider, so a 40 feet circle will allow you to not rely on the arena walls or fence for too…
+Most arenas are at least 70 feet or wider, so a 40 feet circle will allow you to not rely on the arena walls or…

 Subscription Upgrade RequiredUpgrade your subscription now for full access or register to continue reading.